Oliela/Laravel-API/README.md

 ## Code of Conduct

+## DOWNLOAD DATABASE AND IMPORT IT
+DATABASE NAME - JOURNAL APP

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities